JulianoAleixo/CPF-Validation/README.md

 # CPF-Validation
-A CPF validation using JS
+A simple CPF validation using JS.
+I made this code when i was practing my JavaScript knowledge and the Object treatment.